 VP8ORK from 2011 is via VE3XN.

-Please note that direct requests require a SAE (self addressed envelope) and a minimum of 1 IRC or at $2.00 USD to cover the postage costs for mail sent around the world.
+Please note that direct requests require a SAE (self addressed envelope) and a minimum of 1 IRC or $3.00 USD to cover the postage costs for mail sent around the world.
 Only the newest style-properly stamped IRC(s) should be sent.

 A SASE (Self-addressed stamped envelope) is the minimum expected from Canadian amateurs.
 American amateurs who request QSLs should not use US stamps on a SASE back to them.
 Canada has its own post office.
 Hi.
 One IRC or 2 dollars should be sent by American amateurs.

-An extra IRC or USD helps to send bureau cards out on a regular basis to the RAC Outgoing QSL Bureau or the ARRL Outgoing QSL Bureau.
+An extra IRC or USD helps to send bureau cards out on a regular basis to the ARRL Outgoing QSL Bureau.

 Please check 9V1YC's site for information on purchasing DXpedition videos/DVDs from videographer James Brooks.
 These video gems are great ways to share the experiences of a DXpedition.

 VE3XN continues to be the QSL manager and Awards Manager for VE3GCO, The Maple Leaf Radio Society.

 The Maple Leaf Award and the Canadian Islands Awards are two of the most popular awards available for contacts with VE/VA/VO/VY operators and the special calls they use.
 The paper award requires five dollars or three new IRCs with an expiry date of December 31, 2017.
 Earlier IRCs have no value.